-Federico Campagna (born 1984) is a writer and philosopher.
+Federico Campagna (b.
+1984) is a writer and philosopher.
 He is a PhD candidate at the Royal College of Art, where he is researching the relationship between philosophy and videogame design.
 He is the founder of the multilingual platform for critical theory http://th-rough.eu/ and he currently works at the radical publisher Verso Books.
-His latest book, The Last Night: Anti-work Atheism Adventure (2013) was published in English by Zero Books and is forthcoming in Spanish with Akal and in Italian with Postmedia.
-His next book, The Garden of Egoists will explore the lost tradition of individualist existential anarchy.
+His latest book The Last Night: Anti-work Atheism Adventure (2013) was published in English by Zero Books and is forthcoming in Spanish with Akal and in Italian with Postmedia.
+His next book The Garden of Egoists explores the lost tradition of individualist existential anarchy.

 Saturdays Live explore ideas and practices connected to Serpentine’s exhibitions and Pavilion programmes, through talks, readings and participatory actions..